g-k-l/dsi-arxiv-recommender/README.md

 - Turns out it is not necessary to write a new parser.
 It is easy enough to handle both classification schemes.
 - http://s3tools.org/usage
 - It is possible to populate a DB much more quickly than inserting one row at a time https://www.postgresql.org/docs/current/static/populate.html but so far I can't seem to get it to work.
+- What to do once you get the communities?
+Give postgres a new column called community_id?
+- There is no guarantee that community detection will give desirable clusters, but we don't know until we try it (as with almost everything in this project).

+git config --global credential.helper cache

 AWS PostgreSQL DB:
 psql --host=arxivpsql.cctwpem6z3bt.us-east-1.rds.amazonaws.com --port=5432 --username=root --password --dbname=arxivpsql